e3mii/Reminder_application/README.md

 -Reminders manipulation page (adding/editing/removing)<br/>
 -Local reminders<br/>
 -Local database<br/>
--Google map integration and manipulation for the visualsation and interaction with the reminders<br/>
+-Google map integration and manipulation for the visualisation and interaction with the reminders<br/>